JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/The_Urantia_Book_in_Spain.md

 _El Libro de Urantia_ is selling well in spite of the financial crisis in Spain.
 Why?
 These are the answers that come to my mind:

 - In times of uncertainty, more and more people are looking for meaning in their lives, and they find _The Urantia Book_ as a result of this search.
 - The “J.J.
 Benitez effect”: Many people have found _The Urantia Book_ after reading Benitez's novels.
-Benitez has and they are more or less related to _The Urantia Book_-more specifically_to the life and teachings of Jesus as it is told in _The Urantia Book_.
+Benitez has and they are more or less related to _The Urantia Book_—more specifically to the life and teachings of Jesus as it is told in _The Urantia Book_.
 - Dissemination efforts are bearing fruits.
 The Urantia Association of Spain has been working diligently since 2004 to make known the teachings of _The Urantia Book_.
 - The Catholic Church made the Spanish people spiritually thirsty but insufficiently quenched their thirst.